zannloo/tp/docs/UserGuide.md

 Creates task with a deadline for specific student(s) or group(s).

-**Format:** `deadline [SPECIFIED_PATH] --desc DESCRIPTION --datetime DATE_AND_TIME [--all CATERGORY]`
+**Format:** `deadline [SPECIFIED_PATH] --desc DESCRIPTION --datetime DATE_AND_TIME [--all CATEGORY]`

 #### Acceptable values for each parameter:
 `[SPECIFIED_PATH]`:
-- Must be a valid path to a student.
+- Must be a valid path to a student or group.

 <box type="info">

-If `[SPECIFIED_PATH]` is not provided, current directory must be a student or group directory.
+If `[SPECIFIED_PATH]` is not provided, current directory must be a group directory. <br>
+If you use `--all allStu`, the command will create deadline task for all the students within this group directory.
-The `deadline` command will create task with deadline for the student or group at current directory.
+Else, the command will create a deadline task for the group at current directory.
 </box>

 <box type="success" seamless>